 For payment service providers, options for provisioning your merchants have never been better.
 POS solutions on the market today are overwhelmingly affordable, secure, and user-friendly.
-But at the same time, these choices have never been more complicated.
+But at the same time, the field has become really crowded.
 With options from legacy manufacturers, tech startups, and everyone in between, it can be hard to determine the right products to offer your merchants.

 By provisioning your retailers with targeted POS solutions, you can position them for optimal success in the marketplace, and increase their loyalty to you as a payments partner.
 Let’s take a moment to look at what retailers value and need.